Railway Track and Road Traffic Noise Reducing Devices

 What do our customers most often forget when preparing for testing at the laboratory?

-The assembled sample must include one timber post.
+The assembled sample must include one post.
+A close-fitting surrounding frame is also required.

 How long is each test?

-For BS EN 1793 part 1 testing the first test is always the longest because empty room reverberation times need to be measured prior to testing.
-After calibration the first test should take 40-60mins and subsequent tests should take 30mins.
+For BS EN 1793-1 and BS EN 16272-1 testing, the first test is always the longest because empty room reverberation times need to be measured prior to testing.
+After calibration the first test should take 30-40mins and subsequent tests should take 20mins.

-For BS EN 1793 part 2 testing the longest part of each test is always the build process.
-When it comes to the acoustic tests the first sound insulation test is the longest because we need to measure the reverberation times in the receiver room, after this provided the material of the partition wall doesn’t change subsequent sound insulation tests are shorter.
-After calibration the first test will take 1hour to 1½ hours and subsequent tests which don’t need reverberation times should take 30 mins each.
+For BS EN 1793-2 and BS EN 16272-2 testing, the longest part of each test is always the build process.
+When it comes to the acoustic tests the first sound insulation test is the longest because we need to measure the reverberation times in the receiver room.
+After this, provided the material of the partition wall doesn’t change, subsequent sound insulation tests are shorter.
+After calibration the first test will take 30-40mins and subsequent tests which don’t need reverberation times should take 20 mins each.

 How many tests can I do in a day?